DarkSouL11/ImageCompressor/README.md

 ==========

 Register at: https://tinypng.com/developers
-Copy the api key and paste it in apikey.txt
+Copy the api key that you receive on registering.
-Then open terminal in that directory and run the comand
+Then open terminal in that directory and run the command
 ```
 python3 main.py
 ```
+Now paste the api key in the login terminal that appears.

 Contact Us
 ==========